 The tree above has a large pink fruit which when opened has a large seed.
 They eat the insides, but no one could tell me what it was called.

 Chickens, goats and very skinny Brahma bulls are everywhere.
 They roam the streets and side roads eating whatever they can find, which is not much.
+The cattle are usually watched after by a young man with only a stick to herd them.

 We are very fortunate to be able to get fresh eggs each Monday morning from a member of the church who delivers them to the area offices and then we pick them up after the devotional.
 The meat here is often questionable, so eggs offer a secondary source of protein.